 Aloh-Gel Side Effects

-Note: This page contains information about the side effects of aluminum hydroxide.
-Some of the dosage forms included on this document may not apply to the brand name Aloh-Gel.
+Note: This document contains side effect information about aluminum hydroxide.
+Some dosage forms listed on this page may not apply to the brand name Aloh-Gel.

 pain when you urinate;